-Applicants for admission to the Day or Night School must be at least eighteen years of age, must present evidence of good moral character and if candidates for the degree of Bachelor of Laws, will be required to give to the study of the law three scholastic years of at least thirty-two weeks each, with an average of at least ten hours' class-room work each week, and to have completed at the time of admission to the School a four years' High School Course or such a course of preparation as would be required for admission to the principal Colleges and Universities in Maryland; but persons who are unable to comply with these entrance requirements or to spend three years in the study of law may be received as special students, not candidates for the degree, and upon completing the whole or any part of the course, may receive certificates of proficiency in the work completed, according to standards to be fixed.
+Applicants for admission to the Law School must be at least eighteen years of age, must present evidence of good moral character and if candidates for the degree of Bachelor of Laws, will be required to give to the study of the law three scholastic years of at least thirty-two weeks each, with an average of at least ten hours' classroom work each week, and to have completed at the time of admission to the School a four years' High School Course or such a course of preparation as would be required for admission to the principal colleges and universities in Maryland; but persons who are unable to comply with these entrance requirements or to spend three years in the study of law may be received as special students, not candidates for the degree, and upon completing the whole or any part of the course, may receive certificates of proficiency in the work completed, according to standards to be fixed.

 The Faculty will consider that students are properly qualified for entrance as candidates for the degree of Bachelor of Laws who have received a bachelor's degree from any reputable college or university, or certificate of graduation from any of the Normal or High Schools of the State of Maryland, or other reputable institution of a similar character, or have certificates showing that they have passed the entrance examinations to one of the principal colleges or universities in Maryland or a college or university maintaining a standard equal thereto.
-In the absence of such degree or certificate, candidates for the degree of LL.B. must satisfactorily pass an examination in the ordinary studies required for admission to colleges in this State, and particularly upon the following subjects:
+In the absence of such degree or certificate, a candidate for the degree of LL.B. must file with the Secretary, at the time of matriculation, a certificate from the Clerk of the Court of Appeals of Maryland, showing that he has been registered as a law student, as provided by Chapter 426 of the Acts of the General Assembly of Maryland, passed at the Session of 1918.